sietse/simpy-fsm/README.md

 ## Simpy and Finite State Machines.

-This repository explores continuation passing to break complex Simpy processes into flat (or hierarchical) state machines.
+This repository explores using continuation passing style to break complex Simpy processes into flat (or hierarchical) state machines.
 The resulting code has one method per state, and uses a trampoline function to compose the methods into a single process.

 The more states a Simpy process has, and the more complicated the transition paths between them, the more you're going to get out of switching to state machine